Get Free Solar Panel Quotes

 Solar panels installed in a garden with house and trees in background

-Unlike typical solar panel systems, ground-mounted panels are fixed into the floor, instead of on the roof.
-Although they’re commonly used for solar farms, they can also be used in domestic solar panel setups.
+Unlike typical solar panel systems, ground-mounted panels are, as the name suggests, mounted on the ground instead of on your roof.
+Although they’re more commonly used for solar farms, they can also be used in domestic solar panel setups.

-The average cost of a solar panel system in the UK is £7,026 for a three-bedroom house, but ground-mounted solar panels should cost a little more than this.
+The UK’s average solar panel system cost is £7,026 for a three-bedroom house, but ground-mounted solar panels would likely cost a little more.
 To give you an idea, an average system would set you back between £8,000 and £15,000.

 According to Solartherm UK, ground-mounted solar panels can be 25% to 35% more expensive than roof-mounted ones.
-The reason behind the added cost is that ground-mounted systems require more materials and take more time to install.
+The added cost is that ground-mounted systems require more materials and installation time.

-In a roof-mounted solar panel system, the roof is a pre-existing supporting structure.
+The difference in cost is because your roof is a pre-existing supporting structure for a roof-mounted solar panel system.
 But, in a ground-mounted system, that structure needs to be built from scratch and anchored into the ground so that the panels remain stable.

 Ground-mounted solar panels also need longer wires than roof-mounted ones since they are located further away from the house’s electrical system.
 These wires usually need to be trenched into the ground to prevent damage by the natural environment.